How to write the perfect personal statement

-We’ve rounded up some of our top tips to help guide you through the process of writing a personal statement of which you can be proud.
+Here are some top tips to help guide you through the process of writing a personal statement.

 A few things to know before you start